Remington Nevin, MD, MPH, DrPH

 BMC Public Health 2009;9:376.

 Despite efforts at improving post-deployment screening to identify mental health conditions such as PTSD, pre-deployment screening forms have remained unchanged since 1999.
-This research examined how accurately these forms identified disqualifying mental health conditions, and found that many service members with disqualifying conditions are erroneously deployed through current methods.
+This research examined how accurately these forms identified disqualifying mental health conditions, and found that many with disqualifying conditions are erroneously deployed.
 This research confirmed concerns first raised in the popular press.
 Its publication preceded sweeping changes in pre-deployment screening and deployment-limiting medical policies.

 The timeliness of the US military response to the 2014 Ebola disaster: a critical review